pavelhoral/wrensec-docs/High-Level-Roadmap.md

 At first, this includes just using the [wrensec-deps](/WrenSecurity/wrensec-deps) repository and installing the dependencies straight into the local Maven repository.
 Later, this must be accomplished by:

+1. Setting up `sustaining/` branches for these versions according to Wren Security [branch conventions](/WrenSecurity/wrensec-docs/wiki/Contributor-Guidelines).
-1. Updating the POM files of each top-level project and its dependencies to source from Wren Security repositories and no longer source from `maven.forgerock.org`.
+2. Updating the POM files of each top-level project and its dependencies to source from Wren Security repositories and no longer source from `maven.forgerock.org`.
-2. Setting up a GPG whitelist and configuring builds to verify GPG signatures (to ensure all dependencies come from authentic sources).
+3. Setting up a GPG whitelist and configuring builds to verify GPG signatures (to ensure all dependencies come from authentic sources).
-3. Building and publishing all of the dependencies of these projects to the [Wren Security JFrog repository](https://wrensecurity.jfrog.io/wrensecurity/webapp/).
+4. Building and publishing all of the dependencies of these projects to the [Wren Security JFrog repository](https://wrensecurity.jfrog.io/wrensecurity/webapp/).
-4. Archiving ForgeRock binaries &ndash; from smaller projects that are not (yet) available to be built from source &ndash; in the ForgeRock archive of [the Wren Security BinTray repository](https://bintray.com/wrensecurity/forgerock-archive).
+5. Archiving ForgeRock binaries &ndash; from smaller projects that are not (yet) available to be built from source &ndash; in the ForgeRock archive of [the Wren Security BinTray repository](https://bintray.com/wrensecurity/forgerock-archive).
-5. GPG signing all binaries in all repositories.
+6. GPG signing all binaries in all repositories.
-6. Tagging and releasing these versions on GitHub.
+7. Tagging and releasing these versions on GitHub.

 ## Phase 1.5 Get All Subscription Maintenance Release Versions to a Buildable State _(PRs available; almost complete)_
 For some projects, Wren Security has access to the last available CDDL-licensed package from ForgeRock that was previously provided only to Backstage subscribers.
 During this phase, this code must be brought to a buildable state.
 This includes: